david-mears/apriori/README.md

 This migrate command creates an empty database.

-If admin site css is missing, `python3.6 manage.py collectstatic`
+If admin site css is missing, `python manage.py collectstatic`

 ### Run local server